 A study published in the Journal of Nutrition and Metabolism found that exogenous ketone supplements increase ketone levels without affecting calcium and magnesium serum levels.

 Stevia is a natural sweetener.
 It’s used in Keto Boost to mask the taste of the ketone salts.
 Stevia can also be beneficial to your health.
-Medical News Today researchers found that Stevia does not contribute carbohydrates or calories to your diet.
+Nutrition Today researchers found that Stevia does not contribute carbohydrates or calories to your diet.

 A study published in the Journal of Nutrition suggests that Stevia can reverse insulin resistance in patients who have lost insulin sensitivity.

 According to the FDA, monk fruit is a melon from China.
 The dried fruit is made into a natural sweetener that doesn’t affect blood glucose levels.